 Tech Law Scholars are paired with a faculty advisor from Georgetown’s Technology Law and Policy Faculty, who will serve as a resource throughout the Scholar’s law school career.
 Scholars are invited to participate in faculty-student lunches and a special orientation event each year.

 Students are invited to participate in a peer mentoring program that introduces them to Tech Law Scholars in other class years.
-They also receive priority invitation to Tech Institute events.
+They also receive priority invitations to Tech Institute events.